telerik/blazor-docs/components/barcodes/barcode/overview.md

 ## Encoding

 Encoding represents the mapping between messages and barcodes.
-[Read more about the supported Blazor Barcode Encodings...]({%slug barcode-encoding%})
+[Read more about the supported Blazor Barcode Encodings]({%slug barcode-encoding%}).

 ## Methods